Customizing the GraphQL Schema

 Note that when using

-to fix type inference for a foreign-key field created by a plugin, the underlying data will probably live on a field with a___NODE
+createTypesto fix type inference for a foreign-key field created by a plugin, the underlying data will probably live on a field with a___NODEsuffix.
+Use thefromargument to point thelinkextension to the correct field name.
+For example:author: [AuthorJson] @link(from: "author___NODE").

 Extensions and directives